OSAS/rh-events/2013/FOSDEM.md

 support in oVirt engine.

-## Measuring OpenStack: the Ceilometer Project
-### Name: Eoghan Glynn
-### Room: Cloud DevRoom
-### Time: February 3, 2013 16:30 - 16:55 CET

-Ceilometer is an OpenStack incubated project which started in April 2012 with the goal to provide a unique interface point to provide measurement in OpenStack.
-Our purpose for measurement started with a focus on metering (for billing) and has since been extended to other targets such as monitoring and alerting.
-This project is a collaboration of a wide variety of actors.

-After a brief introduction of the project past and future, this talk will introduce the audience to the project's architecture before digging into how and why they can contribute to its future.

 ## How to build an Identity Management System on Linux
 ### Name: Simo Sorce
 ### Room: Janson